 CORE is served by respected members of our Charitable Trust and Board

-CORE Education began in 2003 as a charitable, not-for-profit company that believes in providing public good services for the education sector in New Zealand.
+CORE Education was established in 2003 as a charitable, not-for-profit company that believes in providing public good services for the education sector in New Zealand.

-The company was under the trusteeship of the Canterbury Development Corporation.
+Initially CORE was under the trusteeship of the Canterbury Development Corporation.
 As part of the continuing development of the company, a new trust has been established in June 2012 to act as shareholders of the organisation.
+The Trust's role is to be the Kaitiaki for CORE, ensuring the company remains true to its charitable purpose.

 The CORE Education Charitable Trust is made up of the following trustees: